Skip to main content

 AspectGHRP-2Retatrutide

 AdministrationSubcutaneous injection on an empty stomach.
-Can be used at bedtime to enhance natural GH pulse during sleep.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+Can be used at bedtime to enhance natural GH pulse during sleep.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For